johdam/johnagunbiade/README.md

 ## 📈 Featured Projects

-### 📌 Statistical Analysis of Food Price Inflation in Nigeria
+### 📌 Time Series Analysis of Inflation Dynamics and Crude Oil Market Indicators 2019 TO 2024
 - Developed regression models to assess the impact of various economic indicators on food price trends.
+- Explore relationships between variables (inflation ↔ crude oil ↔ CPI sectors).
+- Apply econometric models like ARIMA, VAR, or cointegration.
+- Build and validate a forecasting model for future inflation rates.
 - Leveraged Power BI to visualize 5-year inflation patterns and policy implications.

 ### 📌 Assessment of Tourism Potential at Osun Osogbo Sacred Grove